Kolbu Municipality

 Kolbu is a former municipality in the old Oppland county, Norway.
 The 132 km2 municipality existed from 1908 until its dissolution in 1964.
 The area is now part of Østre Toten Municipality in the traditional district of Toten.
 The administrative centre was the village of Kolbu.

-History
+Prior to its dissolution in 1964, the 132.1 km2 municipality was the 459th largest by area out of the 689 municipalities in Norway.
+Kolbu Municipality was the 313th most populous municipality in Norway with a population of about 2,928.
+The municipality's population density was 22.2 PD/km2 and its population had increased by 0.3% over the previous 10-year period.

+General information

-The municipality of Kolbu was established on 1 January 1908 when the old Vestre Toten Municipality was divided in three.
+The municipality of Kolbu was established on 1 January 1908 when the old Vestre Toten Municipality was divided into three.
 The southwestern part (population: 1,173) became Eina Municipality, the southeastern part (population: 2,412) became Kolbu Municipality, and the northern part (population: 4,027) continued as Vestre Toten Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
 On 1 January 1964, Kolbu Municipality (population: 2,906) was merged with Østre Toten Municipality (population: 10,661) to form a new, larger Østre Toten Municipality.